 Some dogs pull strongly on the leash no matter how much training you put in, and some owners are unable to invest the necessary time to teach their dogs loose-leash walking with a collar and leash.
 The most appropriate management tool in these instances for most dogs is a front-attach harness.
 This is a gentle training aid that helps to stop dogs from pulling.
 Ask your trainer who practices reward-based training to assist you in fitting a front-attach harness for your dog and how to use them.

 We strongly recommend that you use a double-ended leash with a front-attach harness.
 A double-ended leash can be made by threading the handles of two normal leashes together, or you can purchase one.
 One end of the leash is clipped to the front of the harness and the other to the back of the harness or normal neck collar.
 The dog is led from the back attachment and the front one used for turning if they start to pull.

 What about head collars?

-If your dog is still pulling, consult a reward-based trainer for further advice.
+If your dog is still pulling, consult a trainer who practices reward-based training for further advice.
 If your trainer does recommend a head collar (after having first tried other options), they will fit it and explain to you how to use it.